canonical/netbox-k8s-operator/docs/tutorial/getting-started.md

 juju deploy traefik-k8s --channel edge --trust juju config traefik-k8s external_hostname=<netbox_hostname>
 juju config traefik-k8s routing_mode=path
-juju integrate traefik-k8s netbox
+juju integrate traefik-k8s netbox-k8s
 ```

 If the host `netbox_hostname` can be resolved to the correct IP (the load balancer IP),
-you should be able to browse NetBox in the URL http://netbox_hostname/netbox-tutorial-netbox
+you should be able to browse NetBox in the URL http://netbox_hostname/netbox-tutorial-netbox-k8s

 You can check the endpoints behind the proxy with the command:
 ```